 Sawbill to Oberg – 5.5 miles (96.2)

 Steven, Elena and I are on the move.
-Despite all assurances from my crew that we are good on time, i am suddenly very nervous about the cutoffs. mostly because i know first hand how the last 7 miles could quickly turn to disaster, but also partly because rationality is not my strong suit at this point in the race.
+Despite all assurances from my crew that we are good on time, i am suddenly very nervous about the cutoffs. mostly because i know first hand how the last 7 miles of this course can quickly turn to disaster, but also partly because rationality is not my strong suit at this point in the race.
 So call it adrenaline, smelling the barn, or whatever you like, but the 3 of us are moving with a purpose. we are running a lot, and when we aren’t running i am doing one of the most purposeful, quick hikes that i have done all race.
 Steven and Elena are making great conversation, i feel like i didn’t participate much, but found it really enjoyable to just listen and have something to occupy my mind.
 This is a very runable section of trail and also quite beautiful. we make some really great time. before i know it, we’ve passed all the familiar landmarks and we are approaching the aid station.
 At this point, i’ve totally bought into the strategy of no more sitting.
 I can not get out of this last aid station fast enough!!!
 Lets go!!!!
 Lets wrap this thing up and get that finisher sweatshirt i’ve been dreaming about since i saw the 2012 finishers wearing it a year ago!!!

 Oberg to Finish!!!!!!!!!!! – 7.1 miles (103.3)

 Jason, Jaime and i take off out of the aid station. i am immediately jogging, and feeling great, can’t believe that finishing this race is within grasp.
 I know we have three tough challenges: 1. the steep and long climb up moose mountain, 2. the steep decent down moose mtn, 3. the long gradual climb of Mystery Mtn.
 First up is the Moose mtn climb. the first time i ran the spring 50K in 2012 i experienced for the first time in my life “hitting the wall” on this hill, just could not put one foot in front of the other.
 Today i was too close to let that happen again and the three of us powered up the climb in a steady hike.
-1 milestone down. in short order we at the steep descent. it is slow, and hell on the legs, but really this one became a non issue.
+1 milestone down. in short order we arrive at the steep descent. it is slow, and hell on the legs, but really this one became a non issue.
 2 milestones down. time for the long slow switchback climb. shortly into the climb we we switch on our headlamps and hike away. this climb is long but really not that steep at any point so we work through it.
 3rd and final milestone done!!!
-Now, i’d like to tell you that we raced to finish line from here but really we had quite a way to go. the footing was very rocky and we continued to do quite a bit of hiking what what felt like a lonnnngggg time. but finally, FINALLY we start to hear the rushing water, and we reach the end of the trail proper, we cross the bridge, we do the slight climb to the road, and the end is in sight!
+Now, i’d like to tell you that we raced to finish line from here but really we had quite a way to go. the footing was very rocky and we continued to do quite a bit of hiking for what what felt like a lonnnngggg time. but finally, FINALLY we start to hear the rushing water that signals you are close to the resort, and we reach the end of the trail proper, we cross the bridge, we do the slight climb to the road, and the end is in sight!
 We start running it in on the pavement. some random folks sitting on the side of the road start chanting “bunz bunz bunz” a chant that my crew would often do at the aid station, i have no idea who these folks were but thank you! at this point i am literally all smiles and laughing, i high-five a 50 miler as she passes me with more energy than i have left. i see Bryan and Elena cheering with glowsticks and and a few seconds later Jason, Jaime and I cross the finish line!!!
 36 hours and 45 minutes after i started nearly 2 days earlier, and i could not be happier!!!!
 WHAT A GREAT EXPERIENCE!!!
 I get hugs from all my crew, and my friend Tim who did indeed have a great race himself.

 Approaching Moose Mountain

-fighting the urge to stop at Papa Charlie’s for a celebratory drink
+fighting the urge to stop at Papa Charlie’s for a celebratory drink BEFORE crossing the finishline

 Mere seconds after finishing